Skip to content

 LLM response caching

-For repeated requests that you run with a prompt executor, you can cache LLM responses to optimize performance and reduce costs.
+For repeated requests that you run with a prompt executor, you can cache LLM responses to optimize performance and reduce costs in both Kotlin and Java.
 In Koog, caching is available for all prompt executors through CachedPromptExecutor, which is a wrapper around PromptExecutor that adds caching functionality.
 It lets you store responses from previously executed prompts and retrieve them when the same prompts are run again.

-To create a cached prompt executor, perform the following:
+To create a cached prompt executor in Kotlin or Java, perform the following:

 1. Create a prompt executor for which you want to cache responses.